dtinth/enable-hot-reload/README.md

         and make that component hot-reloadable instead.

   - **refs are not supported.**
+    Again, this library should be used *strategically*.
-    You shouldn’t have to hot-reload a component that you need to `ref` it.
+    In most cases, you shouldn’t have to hot-reload a component that you need to `ref` it.

       - Workaround:
         If you insist of having a ref-able hot-reloadable component,